cisene/daily-source-code-podcast/README.md

 DELTA SIERRA CHARLIE

-Restoration of DSC, Daily Source Code Podcast RSS feed
+Restoration of DSC, *Daily Source Code* Podcast RSS feed

+> In August 13 2004, Adam Curry, co-creator of the medium of podcasting, launched his first podcast, Daily Source Code.
+>
+> Daily Source Code is a milestone in the history of podcasting, even though it was not the very first podcast recorded.
+Its last episode was aired on November 30, 2013.
+>
+> A podcast is an audio programme that is focused on one topic, published in episodes, and is free for listeners to stream or download to their electronic devices on demand.
+Today, over 100 million people in the US alone tune into podcasts for information and entertainment every month.
+>
+> Podcasting was invented by a software developer, Dave Winer, alongside Adam Curry, a former MTV video jockey and early advocate for Internet-related businesses.
+>
+> Winer had previously created RSS (Really Simple Syndication), the system used in Internet blogging.
+Curry suggested applying Winer’s blogging technology to digital audio files.
+Also, since the market had just exploded with Apple’s iPod, Curry coded a programme that allowed people to download online radio broadcasts to the device.
+>
+> Journalist Ben Hammersley coined the term “podcast” – a combination of the words “iPod” and “broadcast” – as a way to describe the new innovation in an article for The Guardian newspaper.
+In this way, podcasting gradually developed.

-An attempt at restoring part or fragments of the DSC feed, through bits and pieces through internet archeology, google-fu and brute-force, piece together what would be similar but not necessarily identical to what the original DSC RSS feed looked like.
+This is an attempt at restoring part or fragments of the DSC feed, through bits and pieces through internet archeology, google-fu and brute-force, piece together what would be similar but not necessarily identical to what the original DSC RSS feed looked like.

 It is an impossible task, but the impossible just takes a little longer ...

 ## Internet archeology